morpheus65535/bazarr/frontend/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm test`

-Run the Unit Test to validate app state.

-Please ensure all tests are passed before uploading the code

 ### `npm run build`